-- 1. In the Start view, click Start capture to start capturing data from your device.
-Specify the name and location on the host of the capture file that Streamline will create when the capture is complete.
-Streamline then switches to the Live view and waits for you to start the application on the device. - 2.
-Start the application that you want to profile.
+1. In the Start view, click Start capture to start capturing data from your device.
+Specify the name and location on the host of the capture file that Streamline creates when the capture is complete.
+Streamline then switches to the Live view and starts the application automatically.